Our Class-M license program is tailored for both beginner and experienced riders.

 Class M Licensing

 Students currently licensed in Maryland (with a Class-C license) who have completed the BRC or BRC2-LW courses will receive a Maryland MVA Certificate of Completion.
-They must also present the certificate to any full-service MVA (in addition to a vision exam and paying a licensing fee) to receive your Class-M (motorcycle) license endorsement.
+They must also present the certificate to any full-service MVA (in addition to a vision exam and paying a licensing fee) to receive their Class-M (motorcycle) license endorsement.
 This endorsement is required to ride motorcycles on public roads legally.

 Out-of-state residents will only receive a Maryland Motorcycle Safety Program completion card.
 Out-of-state residents should verify with their hometown MVA to see if the card is ready for licensing.